 The production site is Linux and Linux is case-sensitive.
-The production site creates the table prefix with mixing between lowercase and uppercase.
+The production site creates the table prefix by mixing between lowercase and uppercase.
 While my computer is Windows and it is not case-sensitive.
-It turns all table names to lowercase.
-This is the issue that causes the access denied to WP dashboard in my case.
+It turns all table names into lowercase.
+This is the issue that causes the access denied to the WP dashboard in my case.

-Okay, I migrate one of my client sites that hosts the site on SiteGround.
-With SiteGround plugin, you can set redirect to https.
-So if you install SSL certificate on your site and you want “http” links to redirect to “https” links, you need to set the redirect feature.
+Okay, I migrated one of my client sites that hosts the site on SiteGround.
+With the SiteGround plugin, you can set redirect to HTTPS.
+So if you install an SSL certificate on your site and you want “HTTP” links to redirect to “HTTPS” links, you need to set the redirect feature.

-Once you migrate the site with https to your localhost which is http, you must disable the SiteGround plugin by renaming the plugin name so it will be disable.
-This way, after migration, your site won’t redirect to https on your localhost.
-On the login form, you may notice JS error and show the https link.
+Once you migrate the site with HTTPS to your localhost which is HTTP, you must disable the SiteGround plugin by renaming the plugin name so it will be disabled but the plugin is still in your localhost.
+This way, after migration, your site won’t redirect to HTTPS on your localhost.
+On the login form, you may notice a JS error and show the HTTPS link.
 If you see the error, try my solution.

-Other plugins, you may set the redirect and the data is saved to database.
-To fix the redirect issue, you should rename those plugin name.
+In other plugins, you may set the redirect, and the data is saved to the database.
+To fix the redirect issue, you should rename those plugin names.
 It should solve your redirect issue on your locahost.